MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P8-Implementing-Points/content.md

 With the reference to *SKSpriteNode* node you can check for the *Name* of `goal`.
 You can then update the players *points* and use that to update the **score label**.
 After that you *`return`* from the `didBeginContact(...)` method, otherwise the game would end.
 Important! a function ends when it hits a return statement!

-Run the game...
+Run the game.
 With a bit of skill you should be able to pass through the goal and get a point.
 You can always make the goal area bigger for testing :]

 #Summary